 - 1 1/2 teaspoons kosher or coarse sea salt

 - Place chiles on an already hot comal or skillet set over medium heat.
 Toast for about 1 minute per side, flipping as they toast.
 Place in bowl and cover with boiling hot water.
 Let them soak until they plump and rehydrate, for about 20 to 30 minutes.

 - Place the re-hydrated chiles and 1 cup of their soaking liquid in the blender, along with the garlic, vinegar, oregano, marjoram, thyme, salt and pepper and puree until completely smooth.
-Strain into a container and set aside.
+Pour into a container and set aside.
 It can be stored covered in the refrigerator for up to a couple months.

 - One by one, or two by two, place the meat slices on a chopping board in between sheets of parchment paper.
 With a meat mallet, pound until very thin, until you can see the paper under the meat, but it is not completely breaking apart thin, about 1/8-inch thick.

 - Once you are done, one by one, generously brush with the marinade on both sides of the meat to completely cover.
 You may cook immediately or refrigerate covered for up to 24 hours.